MaxPeal/tonixxx/examples/fewer/README.md

 A `root` path for restricting file access is required, unless `test` is enabled.

-Note that some assertions may trigger an abort when `stderr` is unconfigured.
+Note that some assertions/perrors may trigger an abort when `stderr` is unconfigured.

 # LICENSE